Data Warehouse as a Service (DWaaS): Transforming Analytics with the Cloud

 • Training Programs: Invest in training and developing the skills of your data and analytics teams to maximize the benefits of DWaaS.

-• Certifications: Encourage team members to obtain relevant certifications for the chosen DWaaS platform to enhance expertise.
+• Certifications: Encourage team members to obtain relevant certifications for the chosen Data warehouse as a service (DWaaS) platform to enhance expertise.

 Demerits: